2nd Monday evening of the month | 10 Sept, 8 Oct, 12 Nov, 10 Dec

 These talks are for

 anyone who has an interest in music, including musicians or singers.
-Each session will be held on the Each
+Each

 session is a self-contained unit – you don’t need to commit to all four.